A streamlined quantum algorithm for topological data analysis with exponentially fewer qubits: Resource costs

-Given the above unitary circuits that prepare the purification of the maximally mixed state over all possible $k$-simplices in the complex, we can use fixed point amplitude amplification (implemented using the QSVT) to generate $V_{\psi_m}$.
-This is a projected unitary encoding of the operator $\ket{\psi_m}\bra{\bar{0}}$, where $\ket{\psi_m}$ is the purified maximally mixed state over $k$-simplices in the complex.
-We follow the approach to fixed-point amplitude amplification outlined in Sec.3 of Ref.~\cite{martyn2021QSVT}.
+Given the above unitary circuits that prepare the purification of the maximally mixed state over all possible $k$-simplices in the complex, we can use fixed point amplitude amplification (implemented using QSVT) to generate $V_{\psi}$.
+A thorough exposition of this technique is given in Ref.~\cite[Section 3]{martyn2021QSVT}.

+Our presentation makes use of a generalization of block-encodings, known as projected unitary encodings~\cite{gilyen2019quantum}.
+The necessary details are captured by the following Definitions and Lemma, which are less formal restatements of the results of Ref.~\cite{gilyen2019quantum}. \begin{definition} We say an $n+m$ qubit operator $U$ is an $(\alpha, m, \epsilon)$ projected unitary encoding of the $n$ qubit operator $A$ if $||A - \alpha \Pi_L U \Pi_R|| \leq \epsilon$, where $\Pi_L, \Pi_R$ are orthogonal projectors. \end{definition} \begin{definition} We define a C$_\Pi$NOT gate as